yutanicorp/powermolecli/README.md

 ## Requirements (software)

-* Every host (except local host, the _client_) needs a running SSH daemon.
+* Every host (except local host, ie. the _client_) needs a running SSH daemon.

 ## Requirements (functional)

-* The solution doesn't work with Windows, only on Linux (tested on Red Hat).
+* The solution doesn't work with Windows, only on Linux (tested Red Hat, CentOS, Fedora).
-* The client and all servers have Python >3.6 as their default interpreter.
+* The client and all intermediate hosts (Gateways) have Python >3.6 as their default interpreter.
-* You need _at least_ 1 server.
+* You need _at least_ 1 intermediate host (Gateway).
-* Have the associated SSH identification file (i.e. the private key) for these servers.
+* You have the associated SSH identification file (i.e. the private key) for these intermediaries.
 * Due to security reasons, SSH password login is not supported.
 * This program don't require root privileges on client (*to be confirmed*).